shaddatic/sa2b-render-fix/api/readme.md

 `Otherwise` refers to any time after Render Fix has loaded that's outside the user-exported functions, this includes your mod's `Init` function.
 The API pointers are also set to `NULL` when they're not available, so a temporary run-time check can be used to ensure availability.
 Checks like this shouldn't be in production code, however, so should only be used as a test and deleted later.

 Additionally, some APIs may only be available in later versions of Render Fix than the one the user has loaded.
 In a perfect world, everyone would be running the latest version of everything; but that isn't the case and it needs to be accounted for.
-To check for this, use the `version` member in `RFAPI_CORE` to check if the API you whish to use is available in the loaded version of Render Fix.
+To check for this, use the `version` member in `RFAPI_CORE` to check if the API you wish to use is available in the loaded version of Render Fix.
 For example:

 In the header, it looks like:
 ```cpp